 - Municipal Law (planning and development, development agreements, offsite levies, expropriations, and other infrastructure and utility cost recovery mechanisms)

 - Canadian Bar Association (CBA)

-- Co-Chair of the Privacy and Access Law Section (CBA Northern Alberta)
+- Chair of the Privacy and Access Law Section (CBA Northern Alberta)

-- Secretary of the National Privacy and Access Law Section (CBA)
+- Chair of the National Privacy and Access Law Section (CBA)

 - Former Editor-in-Chief of the Alberta Law Review